beyondcode/expose/docs/getting-started/sharing-your-first-site.md

 expose
 ```

-This will connect to the provided server at sharedwithexpose.com and give you a tunnel that you can immediately start using.
+This command uses your Expose network token and connects to the Expose network server at sharedwithexpose.com and creates a tunnel.
+If you don't have an Expose token and don't want to host your own server, you can create a free account and get a token [here](https://beyondco.de/login).

-To learn more about how you can share your local sites, check out the [sharing local sites](/docs/expose/client/sharing) documentation.
+To learn more about sharing your local sites, check out the [sharing local sites](/docs/expose/client/sharing) documentation.

-## Using the provided server at sharedwithexpose.com
+## Using the Expose network at sharedwithexpose.com

-A big advantage of Expose over other alternatives such as ngrok, is the ability to host your own server.
-To make sharing your sites as easy as possible, we provide and host a custom expose server on our own - so getting started with expose is a breeze.

-This server is available free of charge for everyone, but makes use of Expose's authentication token authorization method.

-Therefore, in order to share your sites for the first time, you will need an authorization token.
+Expose is the only open source tunnel service that is written in PHP.
+This means that you can host your own server and this on its own makes it a fantastic alternative to ngrok.

+Before you install your own server, you can try Expose with the free plan of the Expose network and see if your like the features for PHP developers.
+To access the Expose network, you need an Expose token.

-You can obtain such a token by signing in to your [Beyond Code account](https://beyondco.de/login).
-If you do not yet have an account, you can [sign up and create an account](https://beyondco.de/register) for free.
+You can obtain a token by signing in to your [Beyond Code account](https://beyondco.de/login).
+If you don't have an account, you can [sign up and create an account](https://beyondco.de/register) for free.

 ## Authenticating with sharedwithexpose.com